Published July 01, 2019

 Hopefully this article provided enough information on Kotlin delegates for you to get started on building

-your own, and gave you a few additional items in your tool chest for using observable
+your own, and gave you a few additional items in your tool chest for using observable, vetoable, and notNull.

 If you would like to read more about delegates in Kotlin take a look at: